EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-live-and-catchup-playback.md

 **Playing a Live Program**

-When you play an EmpChannel, you do not have to know which EmpProgram is live at the current moment.
-However, in that case, it might not be possible to store or play from a bookmark.
-For that purpose, it is advised that you play the live EmpProgram instead.
+In order to play a Live Program simply build an EmpProgram object specifying the channel ID and live program ID and pass it as an argument to the **play()** method.
+In this case it is possible to store and play from a bookmark.

 ```java
 EmpProgram program = new EmpProgram();